 Understanding Seeds in the Bible!
 Seed Laws Applied to New Testament Truths!
 Part 6

-(ver 1.3) In my last few lessons on this subject, I have been going through some of the parables of Jesus concerning the subject of Seeds.
+(ver 1.3) This is Part 6 in the study series about seeds in the Bible.
+In my last few lessons on this subject, I have been going through some of the parables of Jesus concerning the subject of Seeds.
 In these lessons we learned some very valuable spiritual information that apply to every Christian believer and unsaved non-believer.
 Jesus used these natural Seed concepts and laws to describe vast complex spiritual realities that we have never seen or could even attempt to understand.
 The Bible contains more than 200 direct references to seeds in the KJV Bible and certainly many, many more indirect references on the subject can be found.
 If you have not been reading this series of lessons from the beginning I would recommend that you go back and start with Part 1 first.
 Today I want to teach you some New testament truths by reviewing and applying some of the basic seed law concepts that we learned from Genesis.
 We will read and study several New Testament verses that we have not discussed up to this point and learn how seeds apply to them.

 THE SEED WITHIN ITSELF LAW